-Traditions and Mediterranean diet
+Traditions and the Mediterranean diet

 Not to leave out cheese such as pecorino cheese or ricotta cheese and raveggiolo belonging to the soft cheeses and sweet as the famous panforte of Siena or the soup of the duce (tiramisu) and other good cakes which are part of the Tuscany pastry shop.

-Even wines play an important role because all of excellent quality; Tuscany includes about 25 labels with the DOCG designation.
+Even wines play an important role because all of the excellent quality; Tuscany includes about 25 labels with the DOCG designation.

-Appetizers: Panzanella; croutons spleen, croutons and bacon cabbage, the cuddly, acacia flowers fried, with onions and anchovy crostini.
+Appetizers: Panzanella; croutons spleen, croutons, and bacon cabbage, the cuddly, acacia flowers fried, with onions and anchovy crostini.